 Fee Escalation: Planning for Annual Increases

-Example: If tuition is RM 30,000 in Year 1 with a 5% annual increase, it will be approximately RM 49,800 by Year 11.
+Example: If tuition is RM 30,000 in Year 1 with a 5 percent annual increase, it will be approximately RM 49,800 by Year 11.
 The total cost over 11 years would be approximately RM 425,000, not RM 330,000 (11 x RM 30,000) as a flat calculation would suggest.
 Always factor in fee escalation when budgeting for private education.

 Private School Fees by Region in Malaysia